How India got Malaysian PM to remain silent on Kashmir

 Indonesia and Malaysia are the two countries which supply palm oils.
 There would not be any extra cost to import from Indonesia as the product and price is same, the source added.

-Malaysia produces 19 million tonne of palm oil in a year, while Indonesia produces 43 million tonne, the trade data showed.
+Malaysia produces 19 million tonnes of palm oil in a year, while Indonesia produces 43 million tonnes, the trade data showed.

 "It does not make any difference for refiners to import palm oils from Indonesia when the product and the prices are same.
 Why would refiners take risk when the government has informally asked us not to buy," an industry source said.